dk/Net-Eboks/README.md

 You may want this setup if you don't have a dedicated server, or don't want to spam your mail by eBoks.
 You can run everything on a single desktop.

-1) On command line, type `eboks2pop`
+1) On command line, type `eboks2pop`.
+On windows, this is done autmatically and is not needed if you performed installation using the `eboks-install-win32` script.

-2) Connect your mail client to POP3 server at localhost, where username is your CPR code such as f.ex: 0123456-7890 and password is your mobile pincode.
+2) Connect your mail client to POP3 server at localhost, where username is your CPR code such as f.ex: 0123456-7890 and password is your mobile password.

 Use on mail server
 ------------------